 - Being exposed to new interesting values and ecological ideas.

-- Sometimes you’re just hooked: you will choose to live in that farm or eco-community… forever!
+- Sometimes you’re just hooked: you will choose to live in the farm or eco-community… forever!
 (It’s true… it happened!)

 A powerful way to change your life